potassco/mapf-subgraph-system/README.md

 	-h                  : prints help and exits
 	-d                  : debug print - keep all of the used instance and output files -n                  : do not call solver, only print instance in given format -b base_algorithm   : base algorithm to be used.
-Available options are asp-mks|asp-soc -i agents_file      : path to an agents file
+Available options are makespan|soc-jump|soc-iter" -i agents_file      : path to an agents file
 	-s strategy         : strategy to be used.
 Available options are b|m|p|c -t timeout          : timeout of the computation.
 Default value is 300s